20 Types of Screwdrivers & How They Use | Daily Life Tools

 Bolster Screwdrivers

-It’s used to seat threaded fasteners and is commonly used on bolts that have stripped heads.
-Bolster drivers are similar to dead-blow hammers in their function but do not have a striking face like regular hammers.
+It’s used to seat threaded fasteners and on stripped head bolts.
+In their function, Bolster drivers are similar to dead-blow hammers but do not have a striking face like regular hammers.

-They are also sometimes referred to as one-way drivers because they spin only one way when striking something or are used as non-percussive fastener installers.
+They are sometimes called one-way drivers because they spin only one way when striking something or are used as non-percussive fastener installers.

 12. Frearson Screwdrivers